jaksa76/paxos/README.md

 ## Why another Paxos implementation?

 This is an implementation of totally ordered atomic broadcast protocol.
 The algorithm used is a variant of Lamport's Paxos.
-This library is a lightweight alternative to Apache Zookeper.
-Zookeper uses Paxos to keep consistency among the replicas, but the clients are remote.
+This library is a lightweight alternative to Apache Zookeeper.
+Zookeeper uses Paxos to keep consistency among the replicas, but the clients are remote.
 This poses several limits to how Zookeeper can be used.
 Our library is used from within the VM and clients can use it to build replication with strong consistency guarantees regardless of how state is represented.